hbctraining/scRNA-seq/lessons/05_SC_SCT_and_integration.md

 <img src="../img/integrated_umap.png" width="600">
 </p>

 Again, we see good alignment of the two conditions using both methods.
-Sometimes it's easier to see whether all of the cells align well if we split the plotting between conditions, which we can do by adding the `split.by` argument to the `DimPlot()` function:
+Sometimes it's easier to see whether all of the cells align well if we **split the plotting between conditions**, which we can do by adding the `split.by` argument to the `DimPlot()` function:

 ```r
 DimPlot(seurat_integrated,